 I listened to Roberta Flack’s “First Take” album on the Spindeck/Spinbase combo, and I loved the nice bass weight, the relative lack of coloration in the mids, and the surprisingly smooth treble (even though it’s rolled off some).
 This system isn’t the last word in detail or bass extension, but there are more of each than what you would expect from this small enclosure.

 Roberta’s vocal was soft with the emotion you want to hear, and the bass guitar plucks were deep.
 The Spinbase/SpinDeck combo oozes musical enjoyment.

 If you have a small apartment or room and you’re looking for a compact vinyl music system, the SpinSystem (Spinbase/SpinDeck/Spinstand) is an excellent option.

-It’s a special package that combines several sources, quality music reproduction, and storage in the smallest footprint I have ever seen.
+It’s a special package that combines connections for several sources (BT, Phono, Line-in), quality music reproduction, and storage in the smallest footprint I have ever seen.
 It’s also amazingly simple to operate.
 With this system out there for less than $800, there is no reason for anybody to go without good music.
 It’s no wonder Andover can’t keep the Spinbase in stock.
 Highly Recommended!!

 Andover Audio Spinbase $299 [Buy Here]

 Andover Audio Spindeck $299 [Buy Here]

 I’m an audio writer who started as a young audio salesman/consumer electronics professional back in the late 90s.
 That’s where I discovered the magic of 2-Channel sound.
 My thirst for great sound has led me on a delightful music quest that continues today.